gbaumgart/bootrap-light-blue-admin-theme/readme.md

   - We didn't like the high contrast of most of admin templates, so we created this **unobtrusive** one.
   - We searched for a solution of how to make widgets look like real widgets, so we decided that **deep background** - is what makes widgets look real.

-New Version 3.9.0 Released!
+New Version 3.9.1 Released!

--
+- Bootstrap 4 Beta update for Angular 4.0 version

-- React JS Seed version with Server Side Rendering and Bootstrap 4 Beta support
+- Styles refactoring

 **Light Blue** works great with all range of devices: starting from small mobile to large desktop ones.
 **Light Blue** will make the development of your next web application or admin entrance for it much easier and faster.